 Maintaining mobility in your shoulders can help prevent frozen shoulder, but stretching your hands and wrists can prevent injury too.
 Check out these hand and wrists exercises that improve mobility.

-Treating Frozen Shoulder
+Treating & Preventing Frozen Shoulder

 Although self-treating is an option, many opt for physical therapy as it’s more effective.
 Your physical therapist can guide you through exercises that will help you increase your range of motion.
 In addition to stretching and strengthening exercises, you may be prescribed corticosteroid injections to help with pain and swelling.